About Study Abroad

 Harding offers semester-long study abroad programs in Italy, Greece, England, Latin America, Zambia and Australasia.
 Each program travels extensively during the semester and opportunities for additional independent travel may be available.
 Shorter summer programs focusing on business, education, biochemistry, art & design, athletic training and music are also available.
 When you communicate with your academic advisor, please inform them of your interest in studying abroad.
 All semester-long programs are open to students of any major and your advisor can help you find the best fit for a semester abroad in your degree plan.

 Applications for Harding's International Programs are accepted at any time from prospective participants.
 Applications are accepted from students of Harding University and other institutions of higher learning.
-At the time of participation, students must have completed a minimum of 27 semester hours with a grade point average of 2.0* or higher (*HIZ is a selective program that requires a 2.5 GPA).
+At the time of participation, students must have completed a minimum of 27 semester hours with a grade point average of 2.0 or higher.

 Students who are accepted for the program must meet the same standards and abide by the same rules as those of the Searcy campus.
 No student on probation at Harding University or another campus will be accepted.